mr-nfamous/ungop/readme.md

 ### •raz· «Round with ties Away from Zero»

-Aka ties toward positive infinity for positive opeands and negative infinity for negative operands.
+Aka ties toward positive infinity for positive operands and negative infinity for negative operands.

     •razf:  as Tf integral